Add To Favorites

 Create a mailbox for kind thoughts.
 Express appreciation for acts of kindness with notes.
 There’s even space for "grumpies!"

-Glue several empty boxes together into a castle with Crayola® School Glue.
-Make sure there are at least two "doors" in which to place notes.
+Students glue several empty boxes together into a castle with Crayola® School Glue.
+Remind students to create at least two "doors" in which to place notes.

-Using Crayola Markers, draw building stones on the boxes (cover the boxes with paper first, if necessary).
+Using Crayola Washable Markers, students draw building stones on the boxes (cover the boxes with paper first, if necessary).

-Decorate your castle with Crayola Neon Model Magic details such as turrets, flowers, or birds.
+Decorate the castle with Crayola Neon Model Magic details such as turrets, flowers, or birds.
 Include a dungeon in which to put any "grumpies."
-Air-dry your decorations overnight.
+Air-dry the decorations overnight.
 Glue them to the boxes.
 Air-dry the glue.

-Start sharing kind thoughts and notes of appreciation with others in your classroom!
-And if something is bothering you, write a note to place in the "grumpies" section.
+Students start sharing kind thoughts and notes of appreciation with others in your classroom!
+And if something is being a bother, students write a note to place in the "grumpies" section.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.